-In fiscal 2008, our executive officers were eligible for performance share awards, restricted stock awards and stock option grants under the Equity Plan.
-Performance share awards, restricted stock awards and stock option grants have two important objectives: (1) to align the financial interests of our executive officers with the interests of our stockholders by providing incentives that focus management's attention on the successful longer-term strategic management of the business, and (2) to attract, motivate and retain a high-performing group of managers.
+In fiscal 2009, our executive officers were eligible for performance share awards and restricted stock awards under the Equity Plan.
+Performance share awards and restricted stock awards have two important objectives: (1) to align the financial interests of our executive officers with the interests of our stockholders by providing incentives that focus management's attention on the successful longer-term strategic management of the business, and (2) to attract, motivate and retain a high-performing group of managers.